franciscolopezsancho/akka-persistence-query-training/exercise_01_reading_from_journal/README.md

    thing we were doing to that entity was sending Commands of that type and getting back Accepted or Rejected.
    Depending of whether the Box was already full or not.

-   So we'll start from there here and to test everything is fine we should start the database that will hold the events of the Box.
-Events are saved in a table named journal.
-Without the DB running test will fail.
-Will be enough to run `docker-compose up` from the docker folder and create the database and tables required.
-   You can find this info in application.conf and init-tables.sql.
-Then try to run the test and if green in `BoxSpec` you're all sorted. `ProjectionSpec` should be red but that's just a hint for you were to start.

 #### A bit context before the task

    We will call projection to a transformation of the journal.
-In this journal you store all the history of all the persistence-entities, our boxes in this case.
-And to replay history to see the current state of an specific Box part of those events we'll need to be read.
+In this journal it's stored all the history, the events, of all the persistence-entities, our boxes in this case.
+To replay history to see the current state of an specific `Box` part of those events we'll need to be read.
    In our case the act of projecting the events to another store is through an Akka-Stream.
 It quite simple, just a query made to the table through the already existing API will produce a Source we can consume in a stream fashion

    Here's more info about streams if you feel curious:  https://doc.akka.io/docs/akka/current/stream/stream-flows-and-basics.html